 Do you feel confident managing concussion patients?

-Take the first step to improve your concussion knowledge and earn 13 hours of CE credits.
+Take the first step to improve your concussion knowledge and earn up to 13 hours of CE credits (location dependent).

 This is an introductory concussion course for licensed healthcare practitioners (i.e., physiotherapists/physical therapists, athletic therapists/trainers, physicians, occupational therapists, chiropractors, etc.).
 Here is what you will learn:

 Pathophysiology of Concussion, Epidemiology & the International Consensus Statement on Concussion in Sport (7 hrs)

 - What is happening inside the brain during a concussion?

 - What sports/activities are most dangerous?

 - What is the current standard of care around the world?